 - Sustainable San Marcos - ssmtx.wordpress.com/ A non-profit focused on green policies and sustainability within San Marcos, Tx.

 - The United States makes up about 5% of the world's population.
 The U.S. is also the world’s largest trash-producing country at 1,609 pounds of trash per person, per year.

 - This means just 5% of the world's population produces about 40% of the world's waste.

 - Every bit of recycling makes a difference.
 For example, one year of recycling on just one college campus, (Stanford University), saved the equivalent of 33,913 trees and the need for 636 tons of iron ore, coal, and limestone.

 - To produce each week's Sunday newspapers, 500,000 trees must be cut down. (read your news online!)

-- Approximately 1 billion trees worth of paper are thrown away every year in the U.S.
+- Approximately 1 billion trees worth of paper is thrown away every year in the U.S.

-- Recycling one aluminum can saves enough energy to run a TV for three hours -- or the equivalent of a half a gallon of gasoline.
+- Recycling one aluminum can save enough energy to run a TV for three hours -- or the equivalent of half a gallon of gasoline.